Canadian Internet Use Survey (CIUS)

 Data are collected through an electronic questionnaire or computer assisted telephone interviewing (CATI).
 No proxy reporting is allowed.
 The respondent has the choice to respond in French or in English.
 The average time to complete the survey is estimated at 30-60 minutes.

 Invitation letters and reminders, containing secure access code, to complete electronic questionnaires were sent to respondents by mail.
-Intensive non-response follow-up will be also conducted by CATI.
+Intensive non-response follow-up was also conducted by CATI.

 The collection method is electronic questionnaire with CATI follow-up.

 View the Questionnaire(s) and reporting guide(s) .